Now just think about it.

 Some bad experiences, but good life lessons!

-The first thing you need to do is to get a good full-face helmet that’s durable, comfortable, and is breathable.
+The first thing you need to do is to get an excellent quality full-face helmet that’s durable, comfortable, and is breathable.
 Because this is the main reason people opt for open-face helmets, they feel that the full-face helmets are bulky, are difficult to breathe in and cause shoulder pain, and so on.

 Also, when you actually do get a full-face helmet, make sure that it has a good amount of padding inside, to save from those brain-injury related issues.
 In case you hit the ground, you will save your face, but to save your brain from the shock of this hit, you’ll need the padding there to absorb it all off.
 Even though it’s not there for protection but for comfort, it will still offer SOME help to absorb the impact.